robertwhunter/SLAMtrak/readme_private.md

 ## Writing the paper

 - add back in PCA plots (+/- DEA) ---> defer?
-- add in Run1_slamdunk
-- rename Run1 - if not all folders
 - run all existing data through SLAMtrack pipeline
 - make figures
 - write paper